Tonio Kröger: Connection to other works

 Thus the importance of the work lies, chiefly, in its autobiographical character, as well as in its contribution, through the description of an amitié particulière, to the theory of love.
+It's about first love, the "passion of innocence", as Mann called it in a letter to a former classmate.
+It was only in old age that Mann revealed in this letter that Tonio Kröger's passionate admiration for his handsome, blonde classmate Hans Hansen was modeled on Mann's own admiration for his real classmate from Lübeck, Armin Martens.

 The novel was made into a film in 1964, directed by Rolf Thiele.